Remote, Not Distant: Best Zoom Games for Large Teams

 Ideal group size: 10–100

-Tools needed: Zoom and a good facilitator
+Tools needed: Zoom and a facilitator with good energy

 2. Two Truths and a Lie: Chat Edition